ArchLars/archtutorial/README.md

 * Still in Global Shortcuts, click “Add Application,” pick `kitty`, set the shortcut to `Ctrl+Alt+T`, then Apply.
 * If a conflict dialog appears, choose to reassign.
 * Test it by pressing the shortcut. `kitty` should now launch with it instead of `konsole`

+### Launch Kitty

+* Either open it with your shortcut, or click the application launcher located on the bottom left of the panel.
+* Navigate to the "System" submenu, then locate & launch the program entitled: `kitty`

 ### Essential build tools, you already installed these during install but just to be sure
 ```bash